javid87/docker_lab/Scenario 4 - Building Docker Images from Dockerfiles/README.md

 5. In the workstation, open a web browser and go to http://localhost:8000.
 You should see the following page, confirming that the website is working correctly:

 ![rick](https://i.postimg.cc/9MGb7bhQ/Screenshot-2025-06-23-174522.png)

+6. Shutdown the web server, by entering Ctrl-C in the Terminal.

+### Creating the Flask Application Dockerfile

+Now that you’ve confirmed the application is working correctly, the next step is to create a Dockerfile for the Flask application.
+An empty Dockerfile with comments has been created for you and is placed in the flask_project directory, outside of the website folder.
+This separation keeps the Flask application files organized and makes it easier to copy the entire website folder when building the Docker image.

+When creating a Dockerfile, it's a good practice to place instructions for layers that change less frequently earlier in the file.
+This takes advantage of Docker's caching mechanism, which reuses unchanged layers to speed up subsequent builds.
+For example, specifying the base image and installing dependencies should come before copying application code.
+This way, changes to your code won’t invalidate the earlier cached layers, resulting in faster rebuilds.

+If you'd like to explore the instructions used in a Dockerfile in more detail, refer to the Dockerfile reference page while working through this section of the scenario.

+1. In Visual Studio Code, open the Dockerfile in the flask_project folder and inspect it.
+You may notice that the filename and project appear red.
+This is normal behavior, as Visual Studio Code flags the file because it currently has no instructions written to build the image.
+Once you add valid instructions to the Dockerfile, the red highlight will disappear.